Lhasa Tsetang Shigatse Namtso Tour

 Stay overnight in Gyantse

 Gyantse Dzong, the hero city that witnesses the history of fierce fighting.
-It was 1904, British troops started to attack China here, and Tibetan people defended their homeland with simple weapons.
+In 1904, British troops started to attack China here, and the Tibetan people defended their homeland with simple weapons.
 The bloody war lasted for more than three months.
 This is also the basic story of the famous movie named "Red River Valley".

 The last spot of the day is Shalu Monastery, the only monastery in Tibet that combines Tibetan and Chinese styles in its design.